mickymacirl/CI-P3-FruitHM/README.md

 ### Main Game

-* The main game screen displays the hangman board, with current hangman position and number of tries left.
+* The main game screen displays the hangman board, with the current hangman position and number of tries left.
 (1 and 2)
 * Letters tried supplies the already and incorrect tried letters.
 (3)
 * The number of letters in the fruit word is displayed.
 (4)
 * '~' is used to space out the missing and already guessed letters.
 (4)
-* Game displays a message asking the player to Pick a letter of a fruit.
+* The game displays a message asking the player to pick a fruit's letter.
 (5)

 ![Main Game Board](./assets/readme/mainboardrm.jpg)